yustinabouls/Mainframe_Project/README.md

 Please note, this project requires a Mainframe environment to run.
 Once the environment setup is complete, upload the provided .cbl and .dat files to your Mainframe.
 Use the necessary commands to compile and run the .cbl files.

 ## Contribute 🤝
-Feel free to contribute to Project1!
+Feel free to contribute to Mainframe Project!
 Whether you have a knack for identifying bugs, a mind full of feature enhancements, or just want to work on some code improvements, we'd love to see your pull requests.